AvolitesLtd/TitanManual/docs/timelines.md

 - \{ Stop \} stops playing and sets the live timecode back to zero.
 - \{ Record \} enters live record mode but doesn't start timecode playback.

-When you are linked to a timecode (except Internal Timecode), the first four buttons are replaced by the timecode source name and only the Record button is shown.
+When you are linked to a timecode (except Internal Timecode and Winamp), the first four buttons are replaced by the timecode source name and only the Record button is shown.

 ![Timeline external timecode controls](/docs/images/Timeline-Timecode-ExternalTransport.png)